 \subsection{Handling Noise}

 Due to significant noise in large online code bases like GitHub and StackOverflow, automatically extracted data from these sources is typically filtered both for more effective supervision and for more accurate evaluation~\cite{panthaplackel2020associating, allamanis2016convolutional,Hu2018DeepCC,Fernandes2018StructuredNS, iyer-etal-2016-summarizing,yao2018staqc, yin2018mining}.
 Upon studying the data, we also deemed filtering to be necessary.
 First, we apply simple heuristics to reduce noise, which we discuss in more detail in Appendix~\ref{sec:data-cleaning}.
-From this, we obtain the examples which we focus on in this work, the \textit{full dataset}.
-Next, we identify three sources of noise that are more difficult to control with simple heuristics and propose techniques to quantify them.
-We use these to build a \textit{filtered subset} of the full dataset that is less noisy.
+From this, we obtain the examples that are primarily used for training and evaluation in this work, which we refer to as the \textit{full dataset}.
+Next, we identify three sources of noise that are more difficult to control with simple heuristics and use techniques described below to quantify them and build a \textit{filtered subset} of the full dataset that is less noisy.
 This subset is used for more detailed analysis of the models that are discussed in the paper, and we find that training on this subset leads to improved performance (\S\ref{sec:HowHumanEval}).

 \textbf{Generic descriptions}: Commit messages and pull request titles are sometimes generic (e.g., \textit{``fix issue.''})~\cite{EtemadiCommit}.
 To limit such cases, we compute normalized inverse word frequency (NIWF), which is used in prior work to quantify specificity~\cite{zhang-etal-2018-learning-control}.
-The filter excludes 1,658 examples in which the reference description's NIWF score is below 0.116 (10th percentile computed from training data).
+The filter excludes 1,658 examples in which the reference description's NIWF score is below 0.116 (10th percentile computed from the training data).

-\textbf{Uninformative descriptions}: Instead of describing the solution, the commit message or pull request title sometimes essentially re-state the problem (which is usually mentioned in the title of the bug report).
+\textbf{Uninformative descriptions}: Instead of describing the solution, the commit message or pull request title sometimes essentially re-states the problem (which is usually mentioned in the title of the bug report).
 To control for this, we compute the percentage of unique, non-stopword tokens in the reference description which also appear in the title.
 The filtered subset excludes 3,552 additional examples in which this percentage is 50\% or more.